scality/Zenko/docs/Installation/Installation_Guide.rst

            caCert: false
            no_proxy: ""

-   If the HTTP proxy endpoint is set and the HTTPS one is not, the HTTP proxy will be used for HTTPS traffic as well.
+   If the HTTP proxy endpoint is set and the HTTPS proxy endpoint is not, the HTTP proxy will be used for HTTPS traffic as well.

    .. note::

       To avoid unexpected behavior, only specify one of the “http” or “https” proxy options.
+#.
+Perform the following Helm installation from the kubernetes directory:

     ::